sonniebailey/sonniebailey.github.io/about-content.md

 ### What do we cover in our conversations?
 What sorts of questions do you ask?

-I try to keep my conversations as free-wheeling and natural as possible.
+I keep our conversations as free-wheeling and natural as possible.

 The first thing I will always do is ask if there is anything you want to put on the agenda, to make sure we cover in the course of our conversation.
 There might be something specific that you have in mind, such as a particular decision, or a particular area you want to focus on.
 You might have one or more questions that are important to you.
 I will make sure that this is covered in our conversation, and do everything I can to tie everything together.
 I will also emphasise that I want you to push back and challenge me if I say or ask anything.